 We welcome any feedback and suggestions on how we can improve our sustainability and your enjoyment.

 What the future holds…

-The restoration of the Abbey’s North Wing will include the introduction of water-source energy systems, increased insulation and energy efficient lighting and heating.
+The Abbey’s restored North Wing includes the introduction of water-source energy systems, increased insulation and energy efficient lighting and heating.

 All estate cottages have benefited from increased insulation and have a rolling upgrade programme.